Suzhou: Canals and Historic Districts

 Boat tours are offered on the waterways of this city that was dubbed the "Venice of the East" by Marco Polo because of its criss-crossing canals and stone bridges.
 The Grand Canal (from Beijing to Zhejiang province) is a UNESCO World Heritage Site.

 Resorts and natural reserves

 Suzhou Taihu National Tourism and Vacation Zone (苏州太湖国家旅游度假区) is in the western part of Suzhou, 15 km from the city center.

 Skyscrapers

+The construction of buildings exceeding 24 metres (79 ft) in height is prohibited within Gusu District in order to preserve Suzhou's historic skyline.
+As a result, most of the city's skyscrapers are concentrated in the Suzhou Industrial Park (SIP) and the Suzhou New District (SND).

-Gate to the East is a 301.8-meter, 74-story skyscraper in Suzhou's central business district, built in 2015 at a cost of US$700 million and is currently the tallest building in Suzhou.
+Suzhou IFS is a 450-metre (1,480 ft), 95-storey skyscraper located on the eastern shore of Jinji Lake in Suzhou Industrial Park.
+It is currently the tallest building in both Suzhou and Jiangsu Province.

-Suzhou IFS is a 450 m building home to 95 floors near Gate to the East.
-You can see the tower from Huqiu, which is a special tourist attraction in Suzhou.
+Gate to the East, nicknamed the "Giant Trousers" for its distinctive design, is a 301.8-metre (990 ft), 74-storey skyscraper located on the western shore of Jinji Lake.
+It is one of Suzhou's most recognizable landmarks.